Country Living in a Cariboo Valley

 By Annie

 When you have a large backyard garden, you can easily plant whatever crops, vegetables or herbs you like.
-When your garden is small, you will need to be more creative if you want to get the most out of your garden.
+When your garden is small, you will need to be more creative if you want to get the most out of your small vegetable garden.

-Get the Most from a Small Garden
+Get the Most from a Small Vegetable Garden

 Radish is planted tightly between broccoli plants

-1. Practice companion planting
+1. Practice Companion Planting

 Companion planting allows you to plant two or more crops in the same patch of land.
 Some crops do well together.